discentem/blog-content/content/posts/glazier.md

 > See our [docs site](https://google.github.io/glazier) for how you can get started with Glazier.

-[The setup overview](https://google.github.io/glazier/setup/), however, leaves a lot to be desired.
-Hence why I am writing this blog post:
+However, [The setup overview](https://google.github.io/glazier/setup/) doesn't come "with the batteries included".
+The authors expect that you already know how to create WIMs, use the dism cli tool, and some other common WinAdmin tasks.
+This is a completely fair expectation.

+However:
+- I had am not a WinAdmin by trade.
+- I was worried that even if I set up Glazier by hand successfully, I'd never remember the exact steps required to do it again.

-I hope to streamline some of the setup details and share a reproducible way to create a WinPE iso that supports Glazier.
+Thus, I worked hard streamline and automate the setup details and share a reproducible way to create a WinPE iso that supports Glazier.
+I hope you find the results useful :)

 # Set up Glazier